 Why haven't you fixed the pothole/cracked road that I have reported?

 Reports that fail to meet our criteria will not be fixed,.
 The criteria helps us decide if a reported fault is dangerous, likely to become dangerous or does not pose a risk.
 This helps us concentrate our resources where they are most needed to protect Surrey's road users.
-If it does not meet the criteria, we won’t do the work but we may continue to monitor the fault to see if it gets any worse.
-The full criteria can be found on our How we prioritise road and pavement maintenance.
+If it does not meet the criteria, we won't do the work but we may continue to monitor the fault to see if it gets any worse.
+Read the full criteria for how we prioritise road and pavement maintenance.

 How do I make an enquiry or a complaint about roadworks?

 First of all, find out who is responsible for the works, you can find this information on the roadworks map by searching using the postcode or location of the roadworks and then selecting the relevant symbol to display information about the works.
 Contact utility companies directly about anything to do with their roadworks.
-You can report a Surrey County Council roadworks problem (under Roadworks enquiry or comment) and report a roadworks sign left on site.
+You can report a Surrey County Council roadworks problem and report a roadworks sign left on site.